saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - In Kotlin asSequence() converts an iterable to be lazily evaluated.
 - asSequence().take(30)... execute logic on first 30 elements only.
 - generateSequence(1) {x -> x + 10}, it does more than isSequence()

-### Local functions: function with in a function
-- local function allows code reuse(?).

-### Infix functions
-- Applied to member function and extension function with single parameter.
-- Use "infix" keyword in function definition.
-- Infix function allows to create more fluent call

-### Anonymous functions Vs lambda expression
-- Af allows mutliple return calls.
-- Af : multiple returns, can specify return type.

-Like named functions, anonymous functions can contain any number of expressions.
-The returned value of the function is the result of the final expression.

-### Lambda: Return and local return
-- Use label to perform local returns from lambdas.
-- return@mylabel, label@ function definition.
-- Non local return is allowed only from inline function.
-- Anonymous function does a local return by default.
-Whereas lambda does a non local return by default.

-### Tail recursion
-- Allows for TCO(tail call optimization).
-- Tail recursive function: the last call should be to the function itself.
-- Tail recursive function can be optimised in kotlin usin the keyword "tailrec".

-### Lambda extension: lambda with receivers
-This help in creating a DSL like code.
-You can access the class properties in the lambda function.

-### Invoking instances in Kotlin
-- Use member function "invoke" with "operator" keyword.
-- now we can use "()" on the instance of the class, eg classInstance().

-- Lambda extension and Instance invoking lets you create DSL which is used in Android development and Gradle scripting.also groovy style Kotlin HTML builders. also JSON DSL and SQL dialects.

 ### Functional constructs in Kotlin
 - Currying, composition not supported in standard Kotlin lib.